Does Creatine Cause Hair Loss?

 Expressing your concerns about hair loss with a doctor can help you understand why it’s happening and what you can do to stop it — and the earlier you start treatment, the more effective it can be.

-The Hairy Pill® is a hair loss treatment that includes regular consultations with a doctor who specialises in hair loss and can answer all your questions.
+The Hairy Pill® is a hair loss treatment that includes regular consultations with a doctor who can provide guidance on hair loss and answer all your questions.

 Ready to talk to a doctor?
 Get started.